sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 Subsequent action steps that use this preamble in their `Dockerfile` will run faster because they can leverage the cache folder.

-## Automation development guide
+## Campaigns development guide

-If you are looking to run automation on a larger scale in the local dev environment, follow the [guide on automation development](../dev/automation_development.md).
+If you are looking to run campaigns on a larger scale in the local dev environment, follow the [guide on campaign development](../dev/automation_development.md).